kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   # Optional timeout in seconds (1-3600).
 If unset, the kubelet's
   # podCheckpointTimeout is used; larger values are clamped to it.
   timeoutSeconds: 10
+  # Optional runtime-specific options.
+Each key must be allowed by the source
+  # Pod's RuntimeClass (see Runtime Options); the key below is illustrative.
+  checkpointOptions:
+    tcp-established: "false"
   # Note: alpha always leaves the source Pod running.
 A user-facing
   # postCheckpointState field is not part of the API yet; it arrives with the
   # "Stopped" behavior in the migration follow-up.